blbadger/blbadger.github.io/aperiodic-irrationals.md

 there is an uncountably infinite number of possible trajectories if trajectories no two trajectories are the same (they diverge).

-As we have above established an equivalence between functions with periodic trajectories and rational numbers,
+As we have above established an equivalence between continuous functions with periodic trajectories and rational numbers,

 $$
 \Bbb B \sim \Bbb Q
 $$

-and as there are countably many rational numbers, there are countably many periodic trajectories.
+and as there are countably many rational numbers, there are countably many periodic trajectories (or more accurately.
 But as there are uncountably many trajectories if the system is unstable everywhere, trajectories cannot be periodic.
 Thus, instability (sensitivity) at all initial points cannot lead to periodic trajectories.
 As trajectories may be periodic or aperiodic, instability at initial values everywhere implies an aperiodic trajectory.

-This same reasoning may be used to show that periodic systems must be insensitive to initial conditions, as there are countably many periodic outputs but uncountably many inputs, so some inputs on $\Bbb R$ must be equivalent.
+This same reasoning may be used to show that periodic systems must be insensitive to initial conditions, as there are countably many periodic outputs but uncountably many inputs, so some inputs on $\Bbb R$ must be equivalent whith regards to periodicity.

-### The set of chaotic (aperiodic) systems is equivalent to the set of unsolvable problems
+### The set of aperiodic functions is equivalent to the set of unsolvable problems

 Let's define solvable equations to be those that are computable in finite time for all inputs.
 There exists and elegent proof for the idea that nearly every decision problem (that outputs one of two options) is not computable in finite time [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/lecture-videos/lecture-23-computational-complexity/).
 This proof establishes that nearly all decision (output 'yes' or 'no') problems are unsolveable in finite time, and can be tweaked to establish an equivalence between uncomputable (by a finite algorithm) problems and irrational numbers as follows: